negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

         .. note::
             This module is abstract, meaning that it does not actually implement any particular Keras computation.
 It simply wraps Keras functionality in a DeepArchitect module.
-The instantation of the Keras variables is taken care by the `compile_fn` function that takes a two dictionaries, one of inputs and another one of outputs, and returns another function that takes a dictionary of inputs and creates
+The instantiation of the Keras variables is taken care by the `compile_fn` function that takes a two dictionaries, one of inputs and another one of outputs, and returns another function that takes a dictionary of inputs and creates